 These Are The Best Months To Have A Baby, According To Science

-But before you freak out, spring babies aren’t risk free and fall babies aren’t all bad either.
-Babies born in October were the most protected from cardiovascular diseases, followed by those with September and November birthdays, but infants born in April and May experienced the biggest multiple sclerosis risks.
+But before you freak out, spring babies aren’t risk-free, and fall babies aren’t all bad either.
+Babies born in October were the most protected from cardiovascular diseases, followed by those with September and November birthdays.
+And infants born in April and May experienced the biggest multiple sclerosis risks.

 Summer babies weigh more at birth, grow taller, and experience puberty later (in girls) — all signs of good health — and yet they are more likely to be nearsighted.
 In other words, they were this close to not being nerds.

 Researchers suspect that these birth month disease risks have to do with the sun in some ways — namely, vitamin D exposure during pregnancy.